-For those interested in interior design we have created a video and infographic, and put together a text transcript, on the history of interior design.
-The aim of this is to give you an overview on the history of interior design and have done it in several formats so you can chose which is easiest for you to digest.
+For those interested in interior design we have created a video, infographic, and put together a text transcript on the history of interior design.
+The aim of this is to give you an overview on the history of interior design and have provided it in several formats so you can chose which is easiest for you to digest.
 Please feel free to share to page to your friends using the buttons above or use the video or graphic on this page on your webpage (just remember to link back to us as the original source!).

 The first piece we have for you is a video, it's only 2 minutes long and is very clear and easy to understand.
 Don't worry if you don't catch everything from the video, you can read the text or graphical version below if you need more detail.

 For those of you who prefer please also find a text transcript below: